jrie/webViper/README.md

 # webViper

-vipe the web, like a pro, using the webViper!
+vipe the web using the webViper!

 ## webViper in short
-*webViper* is a highly configureable element removal/cleaner (not blocker!) for the web.
+*webViper* is a highly configureable element removal/cleaner for the web.

 ![teaser-stores-640x400](https://github.com/user-attachments/assets/0087ef71-9ce6-43bf-b38f-f65b427f8c99)